-Using type-high plywood blocks, oil-based and water-soluble inks, we will examine different approaches to mark-making: from graphic and angular to painterly and gestural.
+Using type-high plywood blocks, oil-based and non-toxic, water-soluble inks, we will examine different approaches to mark-making: from graphic and angular to painterly and gestural.
 We will cover color mixing, printing in multiple-colors and producing multiples/editions.

 Students will learn image preparation and transfer methods, sharpening and care of tools, wood carving methods, ink and paper preparation, hand-inking and rolling techniques, printing on the Vandercook proofing press and by hand.
 Additional areas of experimentation may include using stencils, layering color and a variety of monotype techniques and embossment.

 Experienced and beginning woodcutters/relief printmakers are welcome to join us.